BodenmillerGroup/CISI_IMC/QUESTIONS.md

 - [ ] In W decode, why is k-sparsity not enforced (instead lda2/10 is used)?
 - [ ] In decode() fncs., why lda2 * matrix norm for lambda1?
 - [ ] Why is training not evaluated on binarised phi/A ?
+- [ ] Observed problem: Covariance before is heightened (e.g. also for segmentation errors)
+- [ ] Observed problem: Rare events/rarely expressed proteins are not captured accuratelly

 ## Small Team